avivis/Wikidpedia/README.md

-# Chrome extension that allows users to quickly summarize the overview section of any Wikipedia articletailored to the user's preferred complexity level, ranging from Kindergarten to PhD.
+### Chrome extension that allows users to quickly summarize the overview section of any Wikipedia article, tailored to the user's preferred complexity level, ranging from Kindergarten to PhD.

 ### Usage
 1. Navigate to any Wikipedia article.